Inference-Time Scaling of Verification: Self-Evolving Deep Research Agents via Test-Time Rubric-Guided Verification: Related Work

 Many works apply Test-Time-Scaling~\citep{DBLP:conf/emnlp/ChoiF0S23, snell2024scaling} to enhance the quality of agent responses. \cite{zhu2025scalingtesttimecomputellm} proposes Best-of-N selection, majority vote, etc. However, such test-time-scaling methods remain prone to the same set of failures in different roll-outs, meaning that errors arising in one run also tend to recur in other runs, rendering the overall result unreliable.
 Other works explored using LLMs or agents as judges to evaluate agent responses~\cite{he2024webvoyager, pan2024autoeval, lu2025agentrewardbench, zhuge2024agentasajudge,yang2025quadsentinel}.
 However, these works have focused on web navigation tasks, general reasoning tasks, or software development tasks, while none have studied the responses of DRAs.

 Recent research also investigates self-evolving LLMs \cite{zhou2025selfchallenging, zhang2025pathevolve, zuo2025ttrl, zhang2025far, feng2025onethinker}.
-For example, the Self-Challenging Agent \cite{zhou2025selfchallenging} alternates between generating ``Code-as-Task'' problems and solving them via reinforcement learning.
-Zhang et al. introduce self-aware RL with task-difficulty prediction and limit-breaking \cite{zhang2025pathevolve}.
-Zuo et al.’s Test-Time RL (TTRL) uses majority-vote rewards at inference time \cite{zuo2025ttrl}.
-However, none of these works address DRAs. \cite{zhang2025far} systematically analyze failure modes of DRAs, but do not provide an automated framework for detecting failures or improving agents based on these findings.
+For example, recent methods explore code-as-task self-play~\cite{zhou2025selfchallenging}, self-aware RL~\cite{zhang2025pathevolve}, and test-time RL~\cite{zuo2025ttrl}, but none address DRAs. \cite{zhang2025far} systematically analyze failure modes of DRAs, but do not provide an automated framework for detecting failures or improving agents based on these findings.
 In contrast, we (1) construct an agent failure taxonomy, (2) introduce a verification-asymmetry–based framework to automatically detect failures, and (3) extend it to self-evolving verification, demonstrating a clear verification scaling effect.